libsdl-org/libtiff/doc/index.rst

 Included in this software distribution are:

-* a library, libtiff, for reading and writing TIFF images
+* a library, :file:`libtiff`, for reading and writing TIFF images
 * a small collection of tools for performing simple manipulations of TIFF images
 * documentation for the library and tools.

-The libtiff library, along with associated tool programs, should handle most of your needs for reading and writing TIFF images.
+The :file:`libtiff` library, along with associated tool programs, should handle most of your needs for reading and writing TIFF images.

 LibTIFF is portable software, supported on various operating systems including